 - Chase Ink Business Preferred

-- Blue Business Plus Card from American Express (learn more about this card)
+- Blue Business Plus Card from American Express (rates and fees)

-- American Express Business Gold Card (learn more about this card)
+- American Express Business Gold Card (rates and fees)

 Developing Your Cash Back Strategy

 If simplicity is your thing, I recommend getting a single card with a flat percentage of at least 1.5% back and using it for everything you buy.
 If you put $50,000 on a card in a year, that will net you $750 back annually, and you may get a welcome bonus on top of that.

 If you’ve got a small business, and you plan to spend $50,000 in a year (with half of that coming in eligible categories), the Chase Ink Business Cash card could net you $1,250 on the 5% cash back category, and at least another $250 (more if you spend at gas stations).

 Add on the $750 welcome bonus for meeting the minimum spend of $7,500 in three months and you could earn at least $2,000 cash back in your first year with the Chase Ink Business Cash card.

 If you’re willing to use two or more cards to optimize your cash back, consider getting additional cards.
 Choose from cards that always give a higher return on certain categories and those that give more cash back in rotating categories.
 A label maker can come in handy to update the categories offering increased cash back four times a year.